hariniv22/Covid_19_Data_Analysis/README.md

 ### Description of preliminary data processing

 The clean up of the data and the ETL
+Where we got the data from and
+I set up RDS on AWS and pg admin

 ### Description of preliminary feature engineering and preliminary feature selection, including decision making process